-Custom tailoring for Douglas Hunter, a Salt Lake music legend and one of PorchFest‘s founders.
-An Incroyables coat in electric blue corduroy with blue leopard fur.
+Custom tailoring for Douglas Hunter, Salt Lake music legend and one of PorchFest‘s founders.
+Incroyables coat in electric blue corduroy, blue leopard fur and red piping details.

 We adore Hunter and the way he looks here in Simon Blundell‘s photos.